OperaGraecaAdnotata/OGA/README.md

 * https://annis.varro.informatik.uni-leipzig.de/oga020

-To know more about how to query the corpus with ANNIS 4, see the documentation in the folder [query](https://github.com/OperaGraecaAdnotata/OGA/tree/main/query), where examples can be found.
+To know more about how to query the corpus with ANNIS 4, see the documentation in the folder [query]: https://github.com/ OperaGraecaAdnotata/OGA/tree/main/query, where examples can be found.
 ANNIS 4 can also easily run on a [desktop computer](https://corpus-tools.org/annis/download.html): consider to use the desktop version with the data (~21G) made available in Zenodo.